eldipa/book-of-gehn/posts/kernel/cgroups/2022-04-23-Linux-Control-Group-Hierarchical-Organization.md

 For example one `domain threaded` can have one or more `threaded` cgroups.

-*Root* is a very special cgroup which can contain any other type of
+*Root* is a very special cgroup that can contain any other type of
 cgroup: `domain`, `domain threaded` and `threaded`.

 The diagram follows the semantics of an UML diagram.